Rose Colored Glasses (Kelly Rowland song): Promotion

 Rowland performed the single live for the first time during the set list of her iHeartRadio concert at P.C.
 Richard and Son Theater in New York City on August 25, 2010.
-However, two weeks after the performance, a reporter from the New York Post alleged that Rowland lip-synced both the performance at the iHeartRadio concert and her appearance at KTU Beatstock.
-The report stated that Rowland's record label, Universal Motown, had banned Clear Chanel Suits from using the footage for an online video.
-A representative for the singer said that Rowland "sang live to a track" and the report was seemingly dismissed after iHeartRadio uploaded the performance footage to its official YouTube page.
-Meanwhile, Entertainment Weekly revealed that Rowland had recorded "Rose Colored Glasses" in Simlish for The Sims 3: Late Night expansion pack.
+Entertainment Weekly said that Rowland had recorded "Rose Colored Glasses" in Simlish for The Sims 3: Late Night expansion pack.
 She reprised her performance of the single at her Walmart-Soundcheck mini-concert.